 Her business partner, Kathy Trautvertter, added, “You put your blood and your sweat and your tears into [your business]” and “it’s very personal. . . .
 When I put myself in [Mr. Adamson’s] shoes, I could see it from his side.”

 Mr. Adamson is represented by Alliance Defending Freedom.
-The Becket Fund, Professor Laycock, and Stoll Keenon Ogden PLLCS will continue supporting his free speech and religious freedom rights.
+Becket, Professor Laycock, and Stoll Keenon Ogden PLLCS will continue supporting his free speech and religious freedom rights.